db-ux-design-system/core-web/docs/how-to-develop-a-component.md

 ## Test Frameworks with Showcases

-Our goal is to support the 3 main frameworks (Angular, React, Vue) so you should test your component in every framework.
+Our goal is to support at least the three major frameworks (Angular, React, Vue) being used at Deutsche Bahn so you should test your component in every framework.
 To have the same testing possibilities we generate `showcases/shared/my-awesome-component.json`.
 This file is used by every framework to pass in the same properties.
 You should add the same blocks you see in the designs to this file.

-Afterward, you need to enable those properties inside all frameworks.
+Afterwards you need to enable those properties inside all frameworks.

 ### Angular

-Goto `showcases/angular-showcase/src/app/components/my-awesome-component` and update the properties inside the `my-awesome-component.html` with `exampleProps.xxx`.
-If you need some additional `JS` logic you need to add it in the `.ts` file.
+Go to `showcases/angular-showcase/src/app/components/my-awesome-component` and update the properties inside the `my-awesome-component.html` with `exampleProps.xxx`.
+If you need some additional `JS` logic you have to add it to the `.ts` file.
 Again check out some existing component to get a feeling for this.

 Maybe you need to change the navigation to see the component: `showcases/angular-showcase/src/app/utils/navigation-item.ts`

 ### React

-Goto `showcases/react-showcase/src/components/my-awesome-component/index.tsx` and update the properties inside the `getMyAwsomeComponent` function and inside the `tsx` component.
+Go to `showcases/react-showcase/src/components/my-awesome-component/index.tsx` and update the properties inside the `getMyAwsomeComponent` function and inside the `tsx` component.
 Again check out some existing component to get a feeling for this.

 Maybe you need to change the navigation to see the component: `showcases/react-showcase/src/utils/navigation-item.tsx`

 ### Vue

-Goto `showcases/vue-showcase/src/components/my-awesome-component/MyAwesomeComponent.vue` and update the properties inside the `DBMyAwsomeComponent` with `exampleProps.xxx`.
+Go to `showcases/vue-showcase/src/components/my-awesome-component/MyAwesomeComponent.vue` and update the properties inside the `DBMyAwsomeComponent` with `exampleProps.xxx`.
 Again check out some existing component to get a feeling for this.

 Maybe you need to change the navigation to see the component: `showcases/vue-showcase/src/utils/navigation-items.ts`

 ### Patternhub

 To show the component on GitHub pages we use another showcase.
-After you generated the component you need to sort your component to the correct sub-item inside ``showcases/patternhub/data/routes.ts``.
+After you generated the component you need to add your component to the correct sub-item inside `showcases/patternhub/data/routes.ts`.

-## Write Tests for Quality
+## Write Tests for Quality Assurance

 We have multiple tests you should update:

 1. Component Test: `packages/components/src/components/my-awesome-component/my-awesome-component.spec.tsx`.
 Just test all attributes here with screenshot tests and accessibility testing.
 2. Showcase Test: `showcases/e2e/my-awesome-component/showcase-my-awesome-component.spec.ts`.
-Test the styling in a specific framework here and also the functionality/ events.
+Test the styling in a specific framework here and also the functionality/events.

-To run all tests/ update the screenshots you need `docker`.
+To run all tests/update the screenshots you need `Docker`.
 More information here: `e2e/README.md`.